Print

 EatSimpleFood.com

-This creamed spinach gratin recipe is heavy and rich and sooooo dang good, especially with the crunchy topping.
+This creamed fresh spinach gratin recipe is heavy and rich and so dang good, especially with the crunchy panko bread crumb topping.
+Fresh spinach is baked with nutmeg, heavy whipping cream, Parmesan cheese, and lots of butter to take it over the top.

 Ingredients